Online Master of Science in Applied Clinical Informatics – FAQs

 The role and obligations of the trainee as a part of the organizational effort are formally defined as part of the capstone project proposal process.
 The project reports to two individuals — a project executive from the sponsor organization and at least one Vanderbilt faculty with experience in the topic area.

 On what days and times will formal classes be held?

-Courses will be taught with the “flipped” classroom model where didactic lectures and lab exercises or projects are delivered online to be completed on a weekly schedule.
-The online component will be complemented by face-to-face sessions at Vanderbilt designed to accommodate the schedules of the small group of initial trainees.
+Courses will be taught with the “flipped” classroom model, where didactic lectures and lab exercises or projects are delivered online to be completed on a weekly schedule.
+Your online courses are complemented by the capstone project, which allows you to address health informatics challenges at your workplace with the skills you gain from the program.

 Gardner, Reed M., et al. “Core content for the subspecialty of clinical informatics.”
 Journal of the American Medical Informatics Association 16.2 (2009): 153-157.